nopara73/ZeroLink/README.md

 The phases can be triggered by Bitcoin blocks, for instance every time a block arrives the next phase is triggered.
 In order to eliminate the inconsistencies of the Bitcoin network it is a better idea to trigger a new phase at every even blocks.
 Nonetheless it results unnecessarily long rounds.
 Another way of doing it is to stick the phases into timeframes.
 Assuming performant Tumbler and optimal utilization of the anonimity network by the clients one minute should be enough to conveniently complete every phase.
 While it is a more performant way to complete a tumbling round, it is still not optimal.
 Optimal performance is achieved when the Tumbler triggers the changes between phases, because it is the only actor that is aware of when a phase completes.
 The issue is various timing attacks can deanonymize users.
-To make sure the Tumbler is honest about its phases all clients must setup another, monitoring identity, we call it Satoshi, who monitors the phases, so the Tumbler does not know who to lie to.
+To make sure the Tumbler is honest about its phases all clients must setup another, monitoring identity, Satoshi, who monitors the phases, so the Tumbler does not know who to lie to.
 In addition every phase must times out after one minute.
 This will happen when malicious or disconnected Alice is detected.

 #### How long does a round take?

-The first phase: Input Registration, using our recommended dynamic anonymity set algorithm at low liquidity could take hours or days.
+The first phase: Input Registration, using the recommended dynamic anonymity set algorithm at low liquidity could take hours or days.
 At medium liquidity it will average to three minutes, at high liquidity it will run within a few seconds.

 If actors disconnect during Input Registration, Connection Confirmation will time out after one minute, otherwise this phase should execute quickly.